maqp/tfc/README.md

 2. The Source Computer uses the alternative data diode model.
-This means it can output encrypted data to the insecure Networked Computer without having to worry about being
-compromised: The data diode protects the Source Computer from all attacks by physically preventing all inbound traffic.
+This means it can output encrypted data to the insecure Networked Computer without having to worry about being compromised.
+The data diode lacks the hardware that would allow transmission of data to the Source Computer, which protects the Source Computer from all remote attacks.
 The Transmitter Program is also designed to work under the data flow constraints introduced by the data diode; To allow key exchanges, the short elliptic-curve public keys are input manually by the user.

 3. The Networked Computer is designed under the assumption it can be compromised by a remote attacker: All sensitive data that passes through the Relay Program is protected by